Heart Attacks Safety Talk

 - If the person stops breathing, you or someone else who is qualified should perform CPR.
 If you don’t know CPR, the 911 operator can assist you until the EMS personnel arrive.

 Take heart attack symptoms seriously.
 We know most of the people we work with pretty well.
 If something seems wrong talk to the person or get a supervisor involved.
-Know what your emergency response plan at your worksite for a medical emergency like a heart attack.
+Know what the emergency response plan at your worksite for a medical emergency like a heart attack.
 Knowing who to call, what the address of the worksite is, and who is CPR trained onsite can save the victim’s life.

 -Review your company’s emergency response plan for a medical emergency.